kbaseattic/assembly/doc/client_tutorial.md

 3. `-r recipe`: uses a predefined pipeline which we call a "recipe"

 You can combine `-a` and `-p` options but not the `-r` option.
-Here are some valid option examples:
+Here are some valid option examples for `ar-run`:
 ```
 -a velvet -a a6
 -p bhammer spades -a ray -p kiki sspace